Georgian–Ossetian conflict: 1992–2003

 In 1996, the Ergneti market was opened and soon became the place where Georgians and South Ossetians traded.
 In 1996, Lyudvig Chibirov won the presidential elections in South Ossetia.
 A memorandum on "Measures for providing security and confidence building" was signed in Moscow on 16 May 1996, which was regarded as the first step towards a rapprochement between Georgia and the separatists of South Ossetia.
 This was followed up by several meetings between the President of Georgia, Eduard Shevardnadze, and the de facto President of South Ossetia, Lyudvig Chibirov.
 They met in Vladikavkaz in 1996, in Java in 1997, and in Borjomi in 1998.
 These resulted in some positive developments as the talks about IDP return, economic development, a political solution to the issues, and the protection of the population in the conflict zone.

 There was no military confrontation for twelve years.
 While the peace process was frozen, Ossetians and Georgians engaged in lively exchanges and uncontrolled trade.
 The unresolved conflict encouraged development of such illegal activities as kidnapping, drug-trafficking and arms trading.
 Up to the end of 2003, a number of law enforcement officials from South Ossetia and Georgia proper allegedly were participating in criminal economic activities.
-Authorities on both sides reportedly co-operated to profit from illegal trade, as did Russian customs and peacekeeping troops.
+Authorities on both sides reportedly cooperated to profit from illegal trade, as did Russian customs and peacekeeping troops.